-As a church and as individuals we want to honor God by doing things His way.
+As a church and as individuals, we want to honor God by doing things His way.
 Clearly outlining what we believe as a church is done through our doctrine.

 Our doctrinal statements are truths from Scripture that form the foundation of our faith.
-They are essential to our understanding of salvation and non-negotiable for our fellowship.
+They are essential to our understanding of salvation and are non-negotiable for our fellowship.